umbraco/UmbracoDocs/umbraco-heartcore/api-documentation/graphql/property-editors.md

 ---
-meta.Title: Umbraco Heartcore GraphQL Property Editors meta.Description: Documentation for Umbraco Heartcore GraphQL property editors and their types
+description: "Documentation for Umbraco Heartcore GraphQL property editors and their types"
 ---

 # Property Editors